Simplicity of crossed products by FC-hypercentral groups: From the injective envelope to the original C*-algebra

 \begin{lemma}[{\cite[Lemma~5]{kadison_ringrose}}] Let $\alpha \in \Aut(M)$ be an automorphism of a von Neumann algebra $M$ such that $\norm{\alpha - \id} < 2$.
 Then there is a unitary $u \in M$ such that $\alpha = \Ad u$, and moreover $u$ has the following restriction on its spectrum:

 \end{lemma}

 Note that we indeed have that if $\norm{\alpha - \id}$ gets closer to zero, then $\norm{u - 1}$ indeed gets closer to zero as well.
 We suspect that the above lemma might work for general monotone complete C*-algebras.
 However, we work around this in a sneaky manner and can derive the result on just injective envelopes quite easily.
 For the proof, we will need the following lemma.
+We would also like to apologize to Zarikian, as when we had originally released the first preprint of our paper, we did not notice that this same exact result could be found in one of his papers.

-\begin{lemma} Let $A$ be a unital C*-algebra and let $\alpha\in \Aut(A)$, with its unique extension to an automorphism of $I(A)$ also denoted by $\alpha$.
+\begin{lemma}[{\cite[Lemma~2.2]{Zarikian}}] Let $A$ be a unital C*-algebra and let $\alpha\in \Aut(A)$, with its unique extension to an automorphism of $I(A)$ also denoted by $\alpha$.
 Assume that $x\in I(A)$ is such that $xy=\alpha(y)x$ for every $y\in A$.
 Then $xy=\alpha(y)x$ for every $y\in I(A)$. \end{lemma}

-\begin{proof} Our first observation is that the proof of Kallman's result, Theorem~\ref{thm:PropOuterCorner}, essentially still works if we implement some modifications.
-Let $x = u \abs{x}$ be the polar decomposition of $x$ in $I(A)$, with $p = u^*u$ being the domain projection of $u$.
-First, observe that both $x^*x$ and $xx^*$ lie in $A' \cap I(A)$.
-However, by \cite[Corollary~4.3]{hamana79_injective_envelopes_cstaralg}, this in fact implies that $x^*x$ and $xx^*$ lie in $Z(I(A))$.
-The first two paragraphs of the proof of Theorem~\ref{thm:PropOuterCorner} now work without any more modifications to show that $p \in Z(I(A))$ and $u^*u = uu^* = p$.

-We skip the part of Theorem~\ref{thm:PropOuterCorner} which shows that $p$ is moreover $\alpha$-invariant.
-This is not as straightforward to show in our new context, simply because we do not have $p \in A$.
-Rather, we move on to showing that $u$ ``implements'' the automorphism.
-Just like in the fourth paragraph of the proof of Theorem~\ref{thm:PropOuterCorner}, we may show (using centrality of $\abs{x}$) that for any $y \in A$, we have $\abs{x} (uy - \alpha(y)u) = 0$, and from here, it follows that $p(uy - \alpha(y)u) = 0$.
-However, $p$ is central and $up = u$, and so we conclude that $uy = \alpha(y)u$.
-Multiplying by $u^*$ on the right gives us